DedxAB/DedxAB/README.md

-# Hello, I'm `DedxAB` - Arnab Bhoumik  👋
+# Hello, I'm Arnab Bhoumik

 !Profile Views

-## About Me 🚀
+## About Me
-I'm a passionate Bachelor student from Kolkata.
-I love to code for fun and am deeply interested in Web Development.
-Apart from coding, I have a keen interest in Photography, Videography, and Filming.
+I'm a passionate Bachelor student from Kolkata with a deep love for coding.
+I enjoy building interactive and user-friendly web applications using technologies like HTML, CSS, JavaScript, and React.js.
+Outside of coding, I have a keen interest in capturing moments through the lens of my mobile, whether it's still photography, videography, or even some amateur filmmaking.

-## 🛠️ My Skills
+## ️ My Skills
-- **Languages**: `Java, JavaScript`
+- **Languages:** HTML, CSS, JavaScript, React.js(Next JS), Java
-- **Web Development**: `Next JS`
+- **Web Development:** Frontend development
-- **Tools**: `VS Code`
+- **Tools:** Visual Studio Code, Git

-## 📫 How to reach me
+##  How to reach me
-You can reach out to me on LinkedIn, or send me an email at `arnab.officialcorp@gmail.com`.
+You can send me an email at `arnab.bhoumik@gmail.com`.

 ## ⚡ Fun fact
-I love to capture moments through the lens of my camera when I'm not coding.
+When I'm not coding, I love exploring my city with my camera.
+Check out some of my photography on my IG.

+**Current Project:** I'm currently working on a Food webapp.